arb-consulting/shallow-review-2025/main-pipeline/data/2025-12-16-draft-post-review/source.md

 *Guide weights during pretraining.*

+* *Theory of change:* "LLMs don't seem very dangerous and might scale to AGI, things are generally smooth, relevant capabilities are harder than alignment, assume no mesaoptimisers, assume that zero-shot deception is hard, assume a fundamentally humanish ontology is learned, assume no simulated agents, assume that noise in the data means that human preferences are not ruled out, assume that alignment is a superficial feature, assume that tuning for what we want will also get us to avoid what we don't want.
+Maybe assume that thoughts are translucent."

+* *Broad [approach](https://www.lesswrong.com/posts/67fNBeHrjdrZZNDDK/defining-alignment-research#A_better_definition_of_alignment_research):* engineering  ·  *Target [case](https://www.lesswrong.com/posts/67fNBeHrjdrZZNDDK/defining-alignment-research#A_better_definition_of_alignment_research):* average

 * *See also:* [prosaic alignment](https://www.lesswrong.com/posts/5ciYedyQDDqAcrDLr/a-positive-case-for-how-we-might-succeed-at-prosaic-ai)  ·  [incrementalism](https://www.lesswrong.com/posts/TALmStNf6479uTwzT/ai-alignment-metastrategy#Incrementalist_Metastrategy)  ·  [alignment-by-default](https://www.lesswrong.com/posts/Nwgdq6kHke5LY692J/alignment-by-default).
 [Korbak 2023](https://arxiv.org/abs/2302.08582).

 * *Some names:* Jan Leike, Stuart Armstrong, Cyrus Cousins, Oliver Daniels